oceanprotocol/aquarius/README.md

 Automatic tests are set up via Travis, executing `tox`.
 Our tests use the pytest framework.

+If you want to run a test individually, without using tox, run `pytest test_file_path.py::test_specific_test`.
+In this case, if some environment variables are not set, pytest will default to those defined in `pytest.ini` (defined in the project root directory).
+These variables are the same as the ones tox.ini defines.

 ### New Version

 The `bumpversion.sh` script helps bump the project version.
 You can execute the script using `{major|minor|patch}` as first argument, to bump the version accordingly.